IYBA-SEED

 IYBA-SEED aims to strengthen entrepreneurial ecosystems to create decent jobs for youth and women in Kenya and Benin.

-The Investing in Young Businesses in Africa and Supporting Entrepreneurial Ecosystem Development (IYBA-SEED) project is a 4-year initiative (2023–2026) dedicated to closing the employment gap in Africa.
+The Investing in Young Businesses in Africa and Supporting Entrepreneurial Ecosystem Development (IYBA-SEED) project is a 4-year initiative (2023–2026) dedicated to closing the employment gap in Africa, by creating sustainable decent jobs for young people and women, strengthening the capacities of entrepreneurial support structures, and facilitating access to the market.

-We work with a diverse network of actors, including entrepreneurship support organisations (ESOs), financial institutions, innovation hubs, and public agencies.
+IYBA-SEED adopts a holistic ecosystem approach, considering entrepreneurship as the result of interactions between public, private, financial, educational and institutional actors.
+Therefore, we work with a diverse network of actors, including entrepreneurship support organisations (ESOs), financial institutions, innovation hubs, and public agencies.
 Our focus spans high-growth sectors: green economy, renewable energy, agriculture, mobility, tourism, and the social economy.
+The programme focuses on:

 The IYBA-SEED project operates across five African nations.
 Within this framework, SNV leverages its deep local expertise to lead and implement activities in Benin and Kenya, while collaborating with regional partners.